briandfoy/cpan-security-advisory/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Security report
-about: Describe this issue template's purpose here.
+about: Tell us about a security report we haven't included
 title: ''
 labels: ''
 assignees: ''